ideoforms/python-blockbuffer/README.md

 This small utility package encapsulates a single-consumer, single-producer ringbuffer.

-* Populate the buffer with arrays of arbitrary-length samples
+* Populate the buffer with arbitrary-length arrays of values
 * Query the buffer, and it returns arrays of a specified fixed length, optionally with overlap between successive blocks

 It is designed primarily for applying the short-time Fourier transform (STFT) to successive blocks of an input audio stream (see below for example).